USC&GS Matchless

 USC&GS Matchless was a wood, two masted schooner that served as a survey ship in the United States Coast and Geodetic Survey from 1885 to 1919.
 She was the only Coast and Geodetic Survey ship to bear the name and the last sailing vessel owned and operated by the Survey.

 Matchless was built at Key West, Florida, in 1859.
 The Coast and Geodetic Survey acquired her in 1885 and placed her in service that year.
 She was rebuilt at a cost of $50,000 (USD) in 1895.

-Was in the Philippines during the early 1910s.
+Matchless was in the Philippines during the early 1910s.